Kac1509/ZebrafishClassifier/README.md

 The easiest way to set this up and acquire all the necessary dependencies is to install Anaconda with Python 3.6

-The project can be ran in Jupyter Notebook environment.
+The project can be ran in the Jupyter Notebook environment.
 We also used Google Colaboratory for computationally depending tasks leveraging their provided GPU.